Ysn4Irix/oneAvatar/README.md

 # oneAvatar

-An api for generating user profile avatars based on the name specified with more customisation
+An api for generating user profile avatars based on the name specified with more customisation build using [Node.js](https://nodejs.org/) & [MongoDB](https://mongodb.com/) (Database used for storing API Keys)

 Give as a Star 🌟